guitarbeat/Personal-Website/memory-bank/activeContext.md

 - Standardizing SASS architecture to follow modern best practices
 - Creating a single source of truth for design tokens
 - Maintaining backward compatibility while cleaning up the codebase
+- Modernizing the SASS architecture by migrating from the deprecated `_variables.scss` to a more structured token-based system

 ## Recent Changes